Musare/Musare/README.md

 _Configuration_

-To configure docker simply `cp .env.template .env` and configure the .env file to match your settings in `backend/config/default.json`
+To configure docker simply `cp .env.template .env` and configure the .env file to match your settings in `backend/config/default.json`.
+The configurable ports will be how you access the services on your machine, or what ports you will need to specify in your nginx files when using proxy_pass.
+`COMPOSE_PROJECT_NAME` should be a unique name for this installation, especially if you have multiple instances of Musare on the same machine.

 1. Build the backend and frontend Docker images (from the main folder)